US pressures Ukraine to nix its UN resolution demanding Russian forces withdraw

 The 193-nation General Assembly then is expected to vote on the U.S. draft resolution, according to the diplomats and the U.S. official, who spoke on condition of anonymity because private negotiations are still ongoing.

 The Trump administration is also seeking a vote on its proposal in the more powerful U.N.
 Security Council.
-The 15-nation council will meet Monday afternoon on Ukraine, and late Sunday it scheduled the vote immediately afterward, but the European diplomats said it could be pushed to Tuesday at Russia’s request.
+China, which holds the Security Council presidency this month, scheduled a vote on the U.S. resolution for Monday afternoon.

 The dueling resolutions — the first since the invasion — highlight the tension between the U.S., Ukraine and European countries in the five weeks since President Donald Trump took office and has opened talks with Russia after years of isolation in a bid to end the war.
 European leaders were dismayed that they and Ukraine were left out of preliminary negotiations between the U.S. and Russia last week.